January 1 – New Year's Day

 Some people assert that the world's most romantic city is in France.
 We say, "Forget Paris."
 On the subject of romantic flicks, it's fitting that An Affair to Remember and When Harry Met Sally (to name just a couple) took place in NYC.
 In the real world, the City is full of cozy restaurants, dreamy music, bright lights and everything else you'll need to embrace the day.
 We especially recommend the breathtaking views from Top of the Rock, the Empire State Building and the Staten Island Ferry.

-Presidents' Day roughly corresponds to the birthday of George Washington, the first president of the United States.
+Presidents' Day roughly corresponds to the birthday of George Washington, the first president of the United States (it also honors Abraham Lincoln, born February 12).
 Way back in 1789, Washington was inaugurated not in Washington (which didn't yet exist as a city) but right here in New York at Federal Hall.
-While you can't commemorate the day with a visit to the Hall's exhibition galleries (it's closed on federal holidays), you can still bask in the glow of the nation's historic first capital.
+While you can't commemorate the day with a visit to the Hall's exhibition galleries (it's closed on federal holidays), you can still bask in the glow of the nation's historic first capital—and seek out statues of both presidents around town, of which there are a combined 10.

 They say everyone's a little bit Irish during this festive celebration, and that's especially true in New York City.
-Some shops even sell green bagels on St. Patrick's Day, and the mayor has been known to temporarily rename himself "O'Bloomberg."
+Some shops even sell green bagels on St. Patrick's Day.
 For the main event, watch bagpipers, drummers and other assorted revelers march their way down Fifth Avenue in the annual St. Patrick's Day Parade—or just share in the spirit at one of the City's many pubs.
-Note: because St. Patrick's Day falls on a Sunday this year, the parade will be held on Saturday, March 16.

 April 22 – Earth Day

 Earth Day is another great time to celebrate New York's efforts to go green—as in environmentally friendly.
-Pedal down a new bike lane, enjoy shade from a tree planted as part of MillionTreesNYC (which will, in accordance with its name, add a million of the leafy assets to the City) or check out engaging educational programs throughout the five boroughs.
+Pedal down a new bike lane, enjoy shade from a tree planted as part of MillionTreesNYC (which, in accordance with its name, added a million of the leafy assets to the City) or check out engaging educational programs throughout the five boroughs.

 It's the unofficial start of summer and the City's public beaches are now open, so why not plunge right in?
 Maybe you'll go to Coney Island for a ride on the legendary Cyclone and Wonder Wheel.
-There's also the big Memorial Day Parade.
+There are also the various Memorial Day parades that take place around town.
 And don't forget to go see the Mets or Yankees in action—one or the other plays a Memorial Day home game every year.

 July 4 – Independence Day

 There's no place like NYC to celebrate America's independence.
-The day's centerpiece is the Macy's Fourth of July fireworks, in which more than 120,000 pyrotechnics explode in a dazzling show that's choreographed to music.
-Meanwhile, out in Coney Island, elite competitors from around the globe embrace their freedom to eat—a lot—at the Nathan's Famous hot dog–eating contest.
+The day's centerpiece is the Macy's Fourth of July fireworks, in which more than 100,000 pyrotechnics explode in a dazzling show that's choreographed to music.
+Meanwhile, out in Coney Island, elite competitors from around the globe embrace their freedom to eat—a lot—at the Nathan's Famous hot-dog-eating contest.

 New York City's Columbus Day Parade is a vibrant, star-studded celebration of Italian-American culture and contributions—past grand marshals have included such luminaries as Mario Andretti, Frank Sinatra and Sophia Loren.
 The day's events also include a solemn mass at St. Patrick's Cathedral.
 The week leading up to the big festivities is marked by such traditions as a Columbus Circle wreath-laying ceremony and special exhibitions at Grand Central Terminal.